StockSharp/doc/en/topics/Designer_Combine_Source_code_and_standard_elements.md

 ![Designer_Source_Code_Elem_00](../images/Designer_Source_Code_Elem_00.png)

-The code for an empty cube looks as follows:
+In the example provided below, the cube inherits from the [DiagramExternalElement](xref:StockSharp.Diagram.DiagramExternalElement) class, and looks as follows:

 ```cs
 /// <summary>